 - Spam or advertising.
 It's fine to post links to your site, but it must be relevant and informative, and you must also offer a comment on the post in question.

 - Libelous, defamatory, abusive, threatening, offensive, false, or otherwise violates our sense of decorum or breaks the law.

 If you see a comment on the site which might breach these guidelines or you have any complaints about our handling of comments, please write to firstname.lastname@example.org.
-The editors reserve the right to edit or delete any comments submitted to this blog without notice, and this comments policy is subject to change at any time.
+The editors reserve the right to delete any comments submitted to this blog without notice, and this comments policy is subject to change at any time.